Configure SMS providers

 Defining new SMS providers

-Once you get to the SMS configuration page, all existing providers will be displayed in the list view under the “Configure Providers” section.
+All existing providers are displayed in the list view under the Providers section.
 If you think that any of your existing SMS providers is missing from this list, please take a look at the “Troubleshooting” section of this post.

 To create a new provider: